Binghamton Research Days

 7 p.m.
 March 26, UU-Mandela Room

 Jonathan D. Moreno explores the role of the national security community and the field of neuroscience in preparing the military and intelligence services for the 21st century.
-Super soldiers; drugs that ease fear, alter memories and reduce the need to sleep; internal and external neurostimulation; advanced prosthetics and other initiatives may the nature of warfare and raise many fascinating ethical, legal and social issues.
+Super soldiers; drugs that ease fear, alter memories and reduce the need to sleep; internal and external neurostimulation; advanced prosthetics and other initiatives may alter the nature of warfare and raise fascinating ethical, legal and social issues.

 Moreno, the David and Lyn Silfen University Professor of Ethics at the University of Pennsylvania, will give the Binghamton Research Days keynote address at 7 p.m.
 Wednesday, March 26.
 He specializes in the intersection of bioethics, culture, science and national security.
 Moreno is also a senior fellow at the Center for American Progress in Washington, D.C.
 His most recent book is Mind Wars: Brain Science and the Military in the 21st Century.